mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 Yeah right, have you _seen_ the incredible volume of #content people want to say at politicians?
 No way anyone's reading that form.
 I didn't even try it.

-Did Tony Abbott even have a personal security team?
+Who handles Tony Abbott's security?
+Surely someone does, he's the former PM.
+Did Tony Abbott even have personal security staff?
 I eventually realised the place I want to be reporting this lil fun fact was probably the government.

 ## The government

 It's a big place.

 There are like fifty thousand million different departments, and they all know which acronyms to refer to eachother by, but you don't.
-If you EVER call it DMP&C instead of DPM&C you are gonna be sucked into a nightmare realm the likes of which cannot be expressed in any number of spreadsheet cells.
-And believe me, they've tried.
+If you EVER call it DMP&C instead of DPM&C you are gonna be sucked into a nightmare realm the likes of which cannot be expressed in _any_ number of spreadsheet cells, and believe me, they've tried.

 I didn't even know where to begin with this.
+I called Tony Abbott's former political party, who were like "uhhhh we dunno what to do with this, nor do we know who to ask, did u try the contact form on his website or".
+Skip skip skip a few more calls like this.

 Who do I tell about a security problem not with a website, but the former Prime Minister of the Commonwealth of Australia serving the monarchy of Queen Elizabeth II?

 ### The friends we made along the way